Kempe equivalence of $4$-critical planar graphs: Introduction

 Let $G$ be a graph, and let $k$ be a non-negative integer.
 A (proper) \emph{$k$-coloring} of $G$ is a function $\varphi: V(G) \rightarrow \{1, \dots, k\}$ such that $\varphi(u) \neq \varphi(v)$ whenever $uv \in E(G)$.

 A \emph{Kempe chain} in colors $\{a, b\}$ is a maximal connected subgraph $K$ of $G$ such that every vertex of $K$ has color $a$ or $b$.
 By swapping the colors $a$ and $b$ on $K$, a new coloring is obtained.
 This operation is called a \emph{$K$-change}.
 If $c_2$ is a $k$-coloring obtained from a $k$-coloring $c_1$ by a single $K$-change, then we write $c_1 \sim_k c_2$.
 Two $k$-colorings $c_1$ and $c_2$ are \emph{$K$-equivalent} (or $K^k$-equivalent) if $c_1$ be obtained from $c_2$ by a sequence of $K$-changes.
+A $K$-change is \emph{trivial} if the Kempe chain under consideration consists of a single vertex.

 Let $C_G^k$ be the set of $k$-colorings of $G$.
 The equivalence classes $C_G^k / \sim_k$ are called \emph{Kempe classes}.
 The number of Kempe classes of $G$ is denoted $\mbox{Kc}(G, k)$.